DaveLinger/Stepmania-Stream-Tools/README.md

 # Stepmania-Stream-Tools
 Tools and utilities for interacting with Stepmania 5 to provide added features for live streaming

-There are basically 3 pieces to the code here:
+There are several pieces to the puzzle here:

 ## Song Scraper
 This software looks through your Stepmania Songs folder and uploads info for each song to a remote mysql database.